landgit/CleanDataCourseProject/CodeBook.md

 2. Merges the training and the test sets to create one data set.
 3. Extracts only the measurements on the mean(-mean) and standard(-std) deviation for each measurement.
 4. Create a data set with the average of each variable for each activity and each subject.

+###The code:
+You can see there are 5 blocks in my code, which are isolated by the '#'.
+1. Load data in memory
+2. Combine different variable from different txt file into one data frame.
+3. Combine the training set and the testing set data.
+And take only the variable names with std() and mean().
+4. Calculate the average measurement value of each subject's each activity.
+5.reshape the final data set, and write as the tidy.txt.